 One study has also linked high consumption of palmitic acid to a greater risk of obesity and insulin resistance, which is a precursor to type 2 diabetes.

-Coconut oil contains 92 percent saturated fat, with each tablespoon containing 13 grams, according to Cleveland Clinic.
-However, they note that the saturated fat in coconut oil may not be as harmful as other saturated fats.
+Coconut oil contains about 90 percent saturated fat, with each tablespoon containing 9.57 grams, according to the USDA.
+However, the saturated fat in coconut oil may not be as harmful as other saturated fats.

 It’s also important to keep in mind that although plant oils like palm oil and coconut oil contain palmitic acid, they might not affect the body in the same way as if you ingested palmitic acid alone.